 Panasonic G9 versus Canon 6D Mark II

 The Panasonic Lumix DC-G9 and the Canon EOS 6D Mark II are two enthusiast cameras that were announced, respectively, in November 2017 and June 2017.
 The G9 is a mirrorless interchangeable lens camera, while the 6D Mark II is a DSLR.
-The cameras are based on a Four Thirds (G9) and a full frame sensor.
+The cameras are based on a Four Thirds (G9) and a full frame (6D Mark II) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 26 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G9 and the Canon 6D Mark II is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).